 A new LCP restriction is introduced to map LCH to one or more HARQ process(es).
 HARQ processes can be classified as having retransmission “enabled” or “disabled”;

 A new LCP restriction is introduced to map LCH to one or more HARQ process(es).
 HARQ processes can be classified as having retransmission “enabled based on PUSCH decoding result”, “enabled based on blind retransmission” or “disabled”.

+A new LCP restriction is introduced to map LCH to one or more HARQ process(es) .
+And NW can still configure UE with one or more transmission schemes for each HARQ process based on it's implementation.

 Proposal 9: RAN2 to discuss if new LCP restriction also applies to MAC CEs.